The root master of all the Tibetan Buddhist lineage is the teaching of Buddha.

 Tibetan Buddhism

-A Buddhist is the one who takes refuge in the three jewels of Buddhism: Buddha (the teacher), Dharma (his teaching) and Sangha ( the monastic community).
+A Buddhist takes refuge in Buddhism’s three jewels: Buddha (the teacher), Dharma (his teaching), and Sangha ( the monastic community).

 History of Tibetan Buddhism

-In the 7th century, it was the prime ambition of the first emperor of Tibetan Empire, the Tibetan King Songtsen Gampo to unified Tibetan inhabitants in Tibetan Qinghai Plateau and modernize his empire up to date way of life and technology.
-Which is why he has many cultural and crafts imported from the neighboring states.
+In the 7th century, the prime ambition of the first emperor of the Tibetan Empire, the Tibetan King Songtsen Gampo, was to unify Tibetan inhabitants in the Tibetan Qinghai Plateau and modernize his empire in terms of life and technology.
+He has many cultural and craft items import from the neighboring states.

-Tibetan Food came from the Tang and other regions of modern China, Tibetan clothes came from Mongols and spirituality came from India.
-It is necessary to bring Buddhism into Tibet to help taint the wild nature of Tibetan inhabitants.
+Tibetan Food from the Tang Dynasty and other regions of modern China, Tibetan clothes from the Mongols, and spirituality from India.
+Buddhism must be brought into Tibet to help tame the wild nature of Tibetan inhabitants.
 We are said to be a warrior clan and would always love to fight a lot.

-The greatest accomplishment he made in the sense of Tibet Buddhism is bringing two holiest statues of Buddha in the world to Lhasa.
-One is from Tang dynasty and another is from Nepal. he builds two temples in Lhasa to house these two statues.
+His most significant accomplishment in Tibetan Buddhism is bringing two of the holiest Buddha statues in the world to Lhasa.
+One is from the Tang dynasty, and the other is from Nepal.
+He built two temples in Lhasa to house these two statues.

 Later in the 8th century, Tibetan king Trisong Detsen finally establish Buddhism as the official religion of the Tibetan empire.
-He builds the first Buddhist Monastery of Samye Monastery in Tsedang and establishes the first school of Tibetan Buddhism called Nyingmapa with the help of Guru Padmasambhava.
-Nyingmapa school mainly focus on the practice of Tantric Buddhism.
+He built the first Buddhist Monastery, Samye Monastery, in Tsedang and establish the first school of Tibetan Buddhism, Nyingmapa, with the help of Guru Padmasambhava.
+The Nyingmapa school mainly focused on the practice of Tantric Buddhism.

-During the reign of the Last King of the Tibetan empire, Langdharma, he strongly prosecutes Buddhism and forces everyone to abandon the practice of Buddhism. he was assassinated by the Buddhist practitioners.
-After this entire Tibet is disintegrated into local rules.
-The period is known as the dissemination period.
+During the reign of the Last King of the Tibetan Empire, Langdharma, he strongly persecute Buddhism and forced everyone to abandon it.
+Buddhist practitioners assassinated him.
+After this, Tibet disintegrat into local rulers.
+This period is known as the dissemination period.

-Late the king of Guge kingdom invites Atisha to his kingdom to rejuvenate the Buddhism in Tibet.
-Atisha also travelled to central Tibet and start the new school of Tibetan Buddhism called Kadampa.
-Later lots of individuals put their own efforts to go to India to learn the language and study Buddhism and later translate the Buddhist scripture into Tibetan language.
-Two major schools of Sakya and Kagyu was started the student of Such translators.
+Later, the king of the Guge Kingdom invited Atisha to rejuvenate Buddhism in Tibet.
+Atisha also travel to central Tibet and start the new Tibetan Buddhism school call Kadampa.
+Later, many individuals put their efforts into going to India to learn the language, study Buddhism, and translate Buddhist scripture into the Tibetan language.
+Two major schools, SakyaandKagyu, were start by the students of such translators.

-In the 14th century, Je Tsongkhapa started a new school of Tibetan Buddhism with the insight of the teaching of Kadampa and other tradition.
-The Gelug has later become the most powerful sects in Tibetan Buddhism and Rule Tibet for many centuries under the institution of Dalai Lama and Panchen Lama.
+In the 14th century, Je Tsongkhapa started a new school of Tibetan Buddhism with insight into the teachings of Kadampa and other traditions.
+The Gelug later became the most powerful sect in Tibetan Buddhism and ruled Tibet for many centuries under the institution of the Dalai Lama and Panchen Lama.

-from the period of rejuvenation of Buddhism in Tibet to the fifth Dalia Lama, there have been many conflict amount the different sect of Tibetan Buddhism for the influence and power.
-Many time different side has sought help and military aid of Chinese Yuan dynasty.
+From the period of rejuvenation of Buddhism in Tibet to the fifth Dalai Lama, there have been many conflicts between the different sects of Tibetan Buddhism over influence and power.
+Many times, other sides have sought the help and military aid of the Chinese Yuan dynasty.

 Unique Practice in Tibetan Buddhism

-In Tibetan Buddhism, we have developed some very unique features which not in traditional Buddhism of India.
-The main influence is the adaptation from the Native Bon religion and Tibetan Culture.
+Tibetan Buddhism has developed some unique features not typical of traditional Buddhism in India.
+The primary influence is the adaptation from the Native Bon religion and Tibetan Culture.

 Institution of Reincarnation

-One of the most important developments of Tibetan Buddhism is the institution of Reincarnation.
-As a Buddhist, we believe in life after death.
-Our next life will be determined by how we lived. with this concept of next life, we also believe the highly realized spiritual being can choose when, where and in what form to take a rebirth.
-The ordinary folks like us, can’t choose what form of life we would like to reincarnate. it purely depends on one’s Karma.
+One of the most important developments of Tibetan Buddhism is the institution of reincarnation.
+As Buddhists, we believe in life after death.
+Our next life will be determined by how we live.
+With this concept of the next life, the highly realized spiritual being can choose when, where, and in what form to take a rebirth.
+Ordinary folks like us can’t decide what form of life we want to reincarnate.
+It purely depends on one’s Karma.

-We believe all the high lamas are manifestations of bodhisattvas, who vows to help liberate all the sentence being.
-To continue helping all being these high lamas would come back over and over again to help liberate everyone from the ocean of suffering.
+We believe all the high lamas are manifestations of bodhisattvas, who vow to help liberate all sentient beings.
+To continue assisting, all these high lamas would return repeatedly to help liberate everyone from the ocean of suffering.
 The first lama to choose to reincarnate is the Karmapa of Kagyupa.
-The institution of reincarnation is adapted into all the different schools of Tibetan Buddhism in the coming times.
+In the coming days, the institution of reincarnation will be adopted into all the different schools of Tibetan Buddhism.

 Adaptation of Native Bön practice into Buddhism